Assessment Standards

 BA vs MA Expectations

-All programs share core assessment criteria, but the depth and sophistication expected differs by level.
+All programs share core assessment criteria, but the expected depth and sophistication differ by level.

 | Dimension | BA (BAIS, BAKS) | MA (MAAS, MAIR) |